 When you click thebutton or right-click and choose from the context-menu, the process of analyzing or interlinearization will commence.
 If the analyzer produces multiple, alternative suggestions that need to be disambiguated, a window will appear showing the suggestions in a layout similar to that of the interlinearization panel.
 This is called the Suggestion View.
+The window is positioned just below the source annotation but it can be moved and resized.
+If you tick the checkbox, the Suggestion View will show up with the size and location of the last time it was shown.

 The image above displays the Suggestion View with suggestions produced by the Lexicon analyzer, which has two target tiers.
 It both suggests possible parsings of the input annotation as well as glosses, based on lexical entries found in the current lexicon.
 You can select the suggestion that best matches your expectations by clicking on it.
 This is recorded by the analyzer and the next time the same input occurs, it will move the suggestions that have been selected most often to the top of the list.
 A little header saying "chosen x times before" will appear in those suggestions.
 If the width of a suggestion makes part of the header invisible then hovering the mouse over the header will show the text in a tooltip.
 Hovering the mouse over a part of the suggestions will show relevant fields of the lexical entry that part is based on.